Black Heaven (film): Plot

 When the disillusioned Gaspard returns home, he discovers that Vincent - Audrey's brother - has broken into his home.
 Vincent tells Gaspard that his sister has long been suicidal.
 He also discovers that Vincent was spying on them the day Gaspard and Marion were able to save Audrey.
 Vincent admits his sickly fascination with suicide, and Gaspard suddenly understands that it is Vincent who uses his sister to lure young people into suicide pacts.
 He tries to contact Sam/Audrey through Black Hole and manages to make a date at the apartment she shares with her brother, not knowing that it was actually Vincent who controlled Sam within Black Hole.
 When Gaspard arrives at Audrey and Vincent's apartment, he is overpowered by Vincent after a short conversation with Audrey.
 He cuffs his hands and drags him to the roof of the apartment building, with the intention of pushing him off.
 Just before he succeeds, Audrey attracts her brother's attention by jumping off the roof herself.
 Realizing that his sister is dead, Vincent stops trying to kill Gaspard.

-The next morning, both Gaspard and Vincent are in the police station.
-Gaspard is reunited with Marion, who hugs him after seemingly forgiving him for his past behavior.
+The next morning, Marion's father wakes her to help Gaspard who is in trouble.
+When they arrive at the police station, we see a handcuffed Vincent in custody there.
+Marion then encounters a bloodied Gaspard, who tells her he was honest when he told her he loved her at the quarry.
+That also maybe he ruined things between them; he then becomes emotional.
+Seeing him breaking down, she embraces him, forgiving him for the past.